PDP-10/essex-bcpl/README.md

 source.

 COMPIL.MAC is a revised source of the DEC issued COMPILE command for DEC PDP-10 TOPS-10 Monitor 7.04 so that it recognises the BCPL file type for compilation, linking and executing.
-This should be compiled using COMPIL COMPIL.MAC/COMPILE and put in the SYS: library if you intend to regularly use BCPL.
+This should be compiled using EXECUTE COMPIL.MAC/SSAVE and put the EXE in the SYS: library if you intend to regularly use BCPL.